Logan Seavey: USAC National Midgets

 Seavey currently competes full-time in the USAC Midgets in the No. 57 for Abacus Motorsports.
 He also drives the No. 5B sprint car for Briscoe Racing on a limited basis.
-In 2018, Logan Seavey won the USAC National Midget Championship and that made him just the third series rookie to win the USAC National Midget championship, joining Danny Caruthers in 1971 and Christopher Bell in 2013.
+In 2018, Seavey won the USAC National Midget Championship and that made him just the third series rookie to win the USAC National Midget championship, joining Danny Caruthers in 1971 and Christopher Bell in 2013.
 Seavey won the 2021 Turkey Night Grand Prix.
 It was his second national midget win of the season and eighth of his career.
 The win made him the first driver to sweep of winning the final race of the season for all three USAC national series (also Silver Crown and Sprint cars).

 USAC National Sprints

-On, August 23, 2019 Seavey picked up his first USAC National Sprint win at the Kokomo Speedway with Reinbold/Underwood Racing.
+On August 23, 2019, Seavey picked up his first USAC National Sprint win at the Kokomo Speedway with Reinbold/Underwood Racing.